hunter-komatsu/coding-interview-delivery-service/README.md

  ## Assignment Service

-A service which takes a userId as unput, then generates a a delivery assignment for that user.
+A service which takes a userId as input, then generates a a delivery assignment for that user.

 * url: https://webhook.site/58953af8-2afc-4f52-bf9f-f9f74083eeb3
 * method: POST